awsdocs/aws-cloud9-user-guide/doc_source/app-preview.md

 To run your application, see [Run Your Code](build-run-debug.md#build-run-debug-run)\.

 To test this behavior, for example you could add the following JavaScript code to a file with a name such as `server.js` in the root of your environment\.
-This code runs a server using Node\.js, as follows\.
+This code runs a server using Node\.js\.

+**Note**
+The code below indicates that `text/html` is the `Content-Type` of the returned content\.
+Specify a different `Content-Type` to return content in another format \(`text/css` for a CSS file, for example\)\.

 ```
 var http = require('http');